Petergate: Layout and architecture

 High Petergate starts at Bootham Bar on the York city walls, where Bootham terminates, and it runs south-east.
-Immediately beside the walls is the grade-II listed building at 2–2A High Petergate, built around 1840 and today occupied by The Fat Badger inn.
+Immediately beside the walls is the Grade-II listed building at 2–2A High Petergate, built around 1840 and today occupied by The Fat Badger inn.
 The Hole-in-the-Wall snickelway (also known as Little Peculiar Lane), the shortest official snickelway in the city, leads off its north-east side.
 At the front of York Minster, it opens up to form a major junction with Duncombe Place, Precentor's Court and Minster Yard, with access also to Dean's Park.
 The next junction is with Stonegate and Minster Gates, past which the street continues as Low Petergate.
 Grape Lane leads off the south-west side, as does the snickelway Lund's Court, while another snickelway, Hornpot Lane, leads off the north-east side.
 The street ends at King's Square, where it meets Church Street and Goodramgate.
-Until the creation of King's Square, in the 18th century, it was considered to continue slightly further, to a junction with St Andrewgate, Colliergate and King's Court.
+Until the creation of King's Square in the 18th century, it was considered to continue slightly further, to a junction with St Andrewgate, Colliergate and King's Court.

-On High Petergate, notable buildings on the north-east side include 4 High Petergate, built in 1782 and possibly designed by Peter Atkinson; 8 High Petergate, with a 14th-century roof truss; the Hole in the Wall pub, mostly 18th-century but with some earlier timber framing; 12–18 High Petergate, an early-20th century range built in imitation of an earlier building which stood on the site; 24–36 High Petergate, facing the Minster, built in 1838 but incorporating parts of a Georgian building; St Michael-le-Belfrey church; and the 15th-century 38 High Petergate.
-On the south-west side lie 3 High Petergate, mostly early 18th-century but with some earlier timber framing; 5 High Petergate, with 16th-century origins; the 16th-century 7 High Petergate; the 17th-century Eagle & Child pub; the large 18th-century Petergate House; and the 17th-century 17–19 High Petergate.
-Beyond Duncombe Place are the grade I listed 23 High Petergate; 25–29 High Petergate, built in the 1700s; 31 High Petergate, with 15th-century origins; and the timber-framed 33–35 High Petergate.
+The north‑east side of High Petergate includes No. 4 (1782, possibly designed by Peter Atkinson), No. 8 (with a 14th‑century roof truss), the Hole in the Wall pub (mostly 18th‑century but with some earlier timber framing), Nos.
+12–18 (early 20th‑century range built in imitation of an earlier building which stood on the site), Nos.
+24–36 (1838, incorporating Georgian fabric), St Michael‑le‑Belfrey church, and No. 38 (15th century).
+The south‑west side includes No. 3 (mostly early 18th century but with some earlier timber framing), No. 5 (16th‑century origins), No. 7 (16th century), the Eagle & Child pub (17th century), Petergate House (18th century), and Nos.
+17–19 (17th century).
+Beyond Duncombe Place are No. 23 (Grade I), Nos.
+25–29 (18th century), No. 31 (15th‑century origins), and Nos.
+33–35 (timber‑framed).